jclee264/Creative-Coding-Challenge/README.md

     what creative things I was going to add to the code.

  ## Creative Add-ins
-  1) Changing the colours of the curves across the column
+  1) Changing the colours of the curves as time progresses
+    * I used [this link](https://processing.org/reference/frameCount.html) to figure out what frameCount and frameRate was and then used it to make the colour change (with if statements) as the framCount got higher.
+Remebering that when the curve drawing reset, the frameCount also had to be reset.
+  2) Adding words behind the curves
     *
 </body>